solidusio/solidus.io/source/blog/2016-06-14-solidus-contributor-jonathan-rochkind.markdown

 author: Solidus Core Team
 ---

-The Solidus core team personally recognizes that there are some individuals in the community that contribute regularly to core and would like recognize those individuals on a more public level.
+The Solidus core team personally recognizes that there are some individuals in the community that contribute regularly to core and would like to recognize those individuals on a more public level.
 These individuals take the time to contribute back to core, and we as a community are better off because of that.

 ![Solidus contributor Jonathan Rochkind](2016-06-14-solidus-contributor-jonathan-rochkind/solidus-contributor-jrochkind.jpg)